 We set ourselves key aims and objectives to do this, including providing a reliable day-to-day repairs service, repairing empty properties before new tenants move in, developing standards for the service in line with customer's wishes, carrying out regular servicing of heating systems excluding electric and ensuring our tradesmen are qualfied and trained to a high standard.

 Our repairs team also includes a number of inspectors and our own team of workers, but please note that some work is carried out by contractors on our behalf.
 We also follow the Government's Right to Repair scheme that makes sure that certain small urgent repairs which might affect tenants' health, safety or security, are done quickly and easily.
-You can also report a repair on-line via our repair reporting system that takes you through the process of reporting your repair step by step; by Facebook or Twitter.

 More detailed information can be found in our Repairs Handbook that is issued to every tenant when they sign their tenancy agreement or in our Rechargeable Repairs Policy (207kb).